WaterBender231/wef-nexus-online-course/energysecurity/44Indicators.md

 ## 3.4.1 Energy Security Dimensions and Indices

 We selected the dimensions **“Availability”**, **“Accessibility”**, **“Affordability”**, and **“Acceptability”** to summarize some of the easy to assess Energy Security indicators.
 The same indicator might be a proxy for different dimensions.
 Depending on the major energy sources and uses in a country, different indicators and indices can be used to evaluate each dimension.
+You can download the key information about indices, formulas, and data sources as PDF.

 Although the concept of APERC (2007) to measure Energy Security was missing relevant aspects, the unaddressed factors can be integrated within the “4 As”.
 In the following, we integrate environmental sustainability in the acceptability dimension, and social equity in the dimensions affordability, accessibility, and acceptability.